ShuaiGitHub/treeSearcher/README.md

   1. <node> head for the head of the tree
   @functions:
   1. searchNode(<node> cur, <node> start):
      perform a Depth first search for given node cur based on value.
   2. addNode(<node> cur):
      add a node to the current tree.
 If current tree doesn't have a node, then the node is used as head.
-  3.DFS(<node> cur):
+  3. DFS(<node> cur):
-    Helper method perform depth-first-search for the current tree
+    Helper method perform depth-first-search for the current tree.
   4. printTree():
      Use DFS to perform a pre-order traversal of the tree.
 ### treeTester.java
   it tests whether the tree is robust for empty tree.
 It also test whether the search tree can perform the search function.
 This java class implement jUnit test.